PZL P.6: Testing and evaluation

-The wing design was referred to as the "Polish wing" or "Puławski wing" although it was preceded by the Nieuport Madon, which used the exact same configuration.
+The wing design was referred to as the "Polish wing" or "Puławski wing" although it was preceded by the Nieuport Madon and Curtiss XP-10, which used the same configuration.
 During a presentation at the Paris Air Show in Le Bourget in December 1931, the aviation press, such as L'Air, The Aeroplane, Flight and Die Luftwacht acknowledged the P.6 as one of the world's top fighter designs.
 Significantly, the P.6 prototype, piloted by Bolesław Orliński, won the American National Air Races held in Cleveland between the 29th of August and the 7th of September 1931.

 The PZL P.6 did not enter production, because at the same time the next improved variant, the PZL P.7 was being developed.
 The first P.7 prototype retained most design traits of the P.6 with a more powerful supercharged Bristol Jupiter VII F engine, and achieved better performance at higher altitudes.

 The single P.6 prototype crashed on 11 October 1931 near Częstochowa due to the propeller breaking apart, resulting in catastrophic engine failure.
 The pilot bailed out successfully.